paviliondev/discourse-topic-previews-sidecar/README.md

 - Colourisation of background based on dominant colour of the thumbnail
 - Processing of the thumbnails to remove any black borders (critical to determining the best dominant colour).
+- Option to recreate thumbnails on rebuild of Post to allow you to quickly manage border elimination.

 You must have the Theme Component installed for it to work/be useful